-The breadth and distribution of your screencast depends on your goal, topic, and intended audience.
-Social media tools like Twitter, Facebook, and video allow wide distribution of screencasts.
-Many screencast product Web sites and video sharing sites allow and encourage visitors to embed screencasts in their own blogs and Web sites.
+The breadth and distribution of your screencast depend on your goal, topic, and intended audience.
+Social media tools like Twitter, Facebook, Instagram and YouTube allow wide distribution of screencasts.
+Many screencast product websites and video sharing sites allow and encourage visitors to embed screencasts in their own blogs and websites.

 Share your screencasting tips, suggest a screencast, or ask questions in the comments area.

 This article, originally published October 8, 2009, has been updated